-COLLEGE – Played in 46 games in four years at LB, FB and TE for Washington State, totaling 80 receptions for 899 yards (9.2 avg.) and six touchdowns…Also recorded eight carries for 12 yards with two touchdowns as well as 42 tackles, three forced fumbles and two fumble recoveries…Started all 12 contests and finished with a career-high 52 catches for 512 yards and three TDs as a senior and posted 12 tackles and one fumble recovery on defense as a senior…Majored in accounting.
+COLLEGE – Played in 46 games in four years at LB, FB and TE for Washington State, totaling 80 receptions for 899 yards (9.2 avg.) and six touchdowns…Also recorded eight carries for 12 yards with two touchdowns as well as 42 tackles, three forced fumbles and two fumble recoveries…Started all 12 contests and finished with a career-high 52 catches for 512 yards and three TDs as a senior and posted 12 tackles and one fumble recovery on defense…Majored in accounting.

 PERSONAL – Earned Division II Co-Defensive Player of the Year honors at linebacker for Mission Viejo (Calif.)
-HS…Married (Kira)…A licensed minister, Collins officiated teammate Brian de la Puente’s wedding in 2011…Jedidiah Gabriel Collins was born March 3, 1986 in San Juan Capistrano, Calif.
+HS…A licensed minister…Active in the community, Collins has visited patients at Ochsner Children’s Health Center, participated in the Rotolo’s literacy program, as well as other NFL and club-sanctioned events such as Hometown Huddle and team’s annual food drive…Jedidiah Gabriel Collins was born March 3, 1986 in San Juan Capistrano, Calif.

 New Orleans Saints fullback Jed Collins punches it in from a yard out in the second quarter against the San Francisco 49ers in Week 11.

 New Orleans Saints FB Jed Collins talks about the importance of the fullback position in an interview on Monday, July 29, 2013.

 FB Jed Collins speaks with reporters after practice on Tuesday, November 27, 2012.

 New Orleans quarterback Drew Brees finds FB Jed Collins for a 2-yard touchdown catch.